saurabhthesuperhero/saurabhthesuperhero.github.io/_posts/2020-10-27-How to use Recylerview & Picasso to use api and fetch into list.md

 title: How to use Recylerview & Picasso to use api and fetch into list
 published: true
 ---
+---
+layout: post
+title:  How to use Recylerview & Picasso to use api and fetch into list
+---

 # Android Snippets

 ## How to use Recylerview & Picasso to use api and fetch into list